 As they wandered through the market, they came across a strange combination of articles in the clothes’ shops.
 In most parts of the world clothes’ shops stock clothes either for winter or for summer, depending on the season.
 Here in the Hotlands, however, they found that clothes’ shops displayed a sizeable quantity of summer clothing, such as T-shirts and shorts, and at the same time winter wear such as sweaters, woollen coats and shawls.
 What was even more surprising was that people were buying both summer and winter clothes at the same time.

 He had not brought any warm clothing with him because he hadn’t for one moment thought it would be needed in Hotlands, of all places.

 ‘Oh, no, I’m fine as I am,’ insisted Raja.

+‘He’s right!’
 Samara insisted they buy something to keep Raja warm.
 It would also be a memento from their visit to this strange land.

-Samara was intrigued.
-She didn’t have sufficient warm clothing for Snowland, and she knew that she would have to go there very soon.
-She bought a few top-quality extra-warm shawls from the old man, who was overjoyed to have suddenly sold so many items.
+The princess didn’t have sufficient warm clothing for Snowlands, and she knew that she would have to go there very soon.
+She bought a few top-quality multicoloured extra-warm shawls, and persuaded Raja to buy a few as well.

 The manager of the Sarai told them that most tents had everything they could wish for.
 In their tent there were two large single beds for Samara and Raja, a kitchen, a toilet, and even a large space for Barado to rest in.
-In fact Barado had the biggest bedroom with a very high ceiling, for a camel was meant to live in it, and there was a bushel of hay ready for Barado to eat.
+In fact, Barado had the biggest bedroom with a very high ceiling, for a camel was meant to live in it, and there was even a bushel of hay ready for Barado to eat.

 ‘We’ll buy it tomorrow,’ said Raja, yawning as he sat down on the bed to untie his shoes.
 ‘I feel fine.’
 He took off his socks and shoes, and began to scratch his toes, again yawning like mad.
 That day they had had a long journey and Samara decided to go to bed early.
-She was about to make this suggestion to Raja, but when she turned to talk to him she found he was already fast asleep in his bed.
-She thought that he did look a bit under the weather, as Abdul had previously suggested, but then decided that she was letting her imagination run away with itself, so she went to the next room to say good night to Barado.
+She was about to make this suggestion to Raja, but when she turned to talk to him, she found he was already fast asleep in his bed.
+She thought that he did look a bit under the weather, as Nando had previously suggested, but then decided that she was letting her imagination run away with itself, so she went to the next room to say good night to Barado.

-13. A SUDDEN CRISIS
+12. A SUDDEN CRISIS